pcrain/GungeonCraft/readme.md

 ### FAQ

 * Found a Bug?
-	- Open an issue on GitHub!
+	- [Open an Issue on GitHub](https://github.com/pcrain/GungeonCraft/issues)!
 Please bear in mind that I work on this in my free time for fun, so I might not fix every bug, but I'll do my best to get to all of the important ones.
 C:
 * Balance or Feature Suggestion?
-	- I'm always open to more ideas!
-But I do have a spreadsheet with 160 or so item ideas in it already, so I probably won't be implementing anything unless it's really intriguing.
+	- [Submit it here!](https://github.com/pcrain/GungeonCraft/issues/1) I'm always open to more ideas, but I also have a spreadsheet with 160 or so ideas in it already, so no guarantees I get around to everything.
 O:
 * Where do I find the new boss?
 	- Try talking to Bello a few dozen times!
 He'll give you a hint eventually (dialogue is RNG and I can't find a way around it D: ).